-The service recognises the advanced age profile of staff and has sought to address this in the recruitment process following the loss of a Principal Building Standards Surveyor in January 2019.
-Council budget savings required that this post would be replaced with a lower grade post.
+The service recognises the advanced age profile of staff and partially addressed this in the recruitment process following the loss of a Principal Building Standards Surveyor in January 2019.
+However, Council budget savings required that this post would be replaced with a lower grade post.